Kiss Me, Kate

-Kiss Me, Kate is a musical written by Bella and Samuel Spewack with music and lyrics by Cole Porter.
+Kiss Me, Kate is a musical with music and lyrics by Cole Porter and a book by Bella and Samuel Spewack.
 The story involves the production of a musical version of William Shakespeare's The Taming of the Shrew and the conflict on and off-stage between Fred Graham, the show's director, producer, and star, and his leading lady, his ex-wife Lilli Vanessi.
 A secondary romance concerns Lois Lane, the actress playing Bianca, and her gambler boyfriend, Bill, who runs afoul of some gangsters.
 The original production starred Alfred Drake, Patricia Morison, Lisa Kirk and Harold Lang.